Tourism PACA / South

 Le Cours Saleya in Nice and its market / photo by Rostislav Glinsky/Shutterstock.com

-At the end of the day, rent an electric bike to ride along the Promenade des Anglais at sunset.
-The changing colors of the sea and facades are ideal for photography enthusiasts.
+At the end of the day, rent an electric bike and ride along the Promenade des Anglais as the sun sets.
+The shifting colors of the sea and the building facades are perfect for photography enthusiasts.

 Le Negresco on "the prom" / Photo chosen by monsieurdefrance.com: by Erich Westendarp from Pixabay